-Vantage West partners with the nonprofit Earn to Learn program, which helps low-income individuals save for college.
-Qualified students enrolled in Earn to Learn can open an Individual Development Account (IDA).
-With an IDA, you set a monthly savings goal with a financial counselor and start saving.
-Meanwhile, Earn to Learn applies an 8X match to your savings.
-These funds are then applied to your chosen college or university’s tuition.
+Vantage West partners with Earn to Learn, a nonprofit program helping low-income individuals save for college.
+Qualified students enrolled with Earn to Learn can open a matched savings account, also referred to as an Individual Development Account (IDA).
+You set a monthly savings goal with an Earn to Learn financial counselor and start saving.
+Meanwhile, Earn to Learn applies an 8:1 match to your savings.
+These funds are then applied to your chosen college or university tuition.

-IDAs can only be opened by students who have applied to and been enrolled in the Earn to Learn program (and meet the requirements).
+IDAs can only be opened by eligible students who have applied to and been enrolled in the Earn to Learn program.

 Coverdell Education Savings Account (ESA)